-When the PGA Championship descends on Quail Hollow in Charlotte on August 10-13, it will mark just the sixth time a men's major has been contested in the Tar Heel State.
+When the PGA Championship arrived at Quail Hollow in Charlotte in August, it marked just the sixth time a men's major has been contested in the Tar Heel State.

 With North Carolina being such a golf-rich state, that's a bit of a surprise.

 Here's a look at the five men's majors played in North Carolina, along with the venue and the champion (a seventh is scheduled for 2024, the U.S. Open at Pinehurst No. 2):